 Austin Prep has also expanded the staff to support the important work of making Austin Prep more inclusive and equitable.
 Over the summer, Jaycob Morales was hired as our new Coordinator of Community and Inclusion.
 Additionally, Austin Prep announced the appointment of Father Jorge Reyes, O.S.A., an Augustinian Friar, as Director of Mission and Inclusion.
 Mr. Morales and Father Reyes teamed with Father Patrick Armano, School Chaplain, to focus efforts on advancing mission and making Austin Prep a more inclusive and equitable community.

 Austin Prep Claims Third Consecutive Nason Award

 For the third consecutive year, and despite the cancellation of the spring 2020 season, Austin Prep was named as the recipient of the 2019-2020 Boston Globe Nason Award.
 This award recognizes overall athletics excellence among Catholic co-educational schools across the Commonwealth, with overall, regular-season winning percentage as the criteria for selection.
-For more information on all the Boston Globe Scholastic Awards, including the Nason Award, click here.
+Learn more about the Boston Globe Scholastic Awards, including the Nason Award.

 Despite Hybrid Learning Model, Science Labs Continue at Austin Prep

 One of the many areas of the Austin Prep experience that had to be reimagined in the school reopening plan were science labs.
 Despite social distancing guidelines which impacted how many students could be in a classroom, while simultaneously engaging students in a cohort learning from home, science labs were still a part of the curriculum at Austin Prep.
 Science teachers reworked labs to be within the new guidelines posed by the pandemic, creatively discovered ways for the students to stay socially distanced but still perform lab experiments, and worked to engage students learning remotely from home while lab experiments took place in class.